HADAS496/comics-and-Reaganomics-/index.md

 {% include figure.html
   class="left"
   width="30%"
-  caption="The cover of Albert Q. Maisel, “Bedlam 1946 Most U.S. Mental Hospital Are a Shame and a Disgrace,” *Life*, May 6, 1946." image-path="scrollstory\images\for my project\lifecover1946.png"
+  caption="The cover of Maisel's article in *Life* Magazine, from May 6, 1946." image-path="scrollstory\images\for my project\lifecover1946.png"
 %}